 A home study must be done by a person from a licensed adoption agency, the Washington State Department of Social and Health Services, a person with a Master’s Degree in social work and at least a year of adoption related work experience or a similar degree and additional experience, a court employee, or a person specifically approved by the court.

 Part of the home study process is to do background checks and make sure the prospective adoptive family has the basic resources needed to be parents, and has a healthy understanding of adoption.
 But what may people do not know is that the home study will also address the potential parents’ understanding of the lifelong commitment required in adoption.
 The home study provider will help the prospective parents’ plan how to help the adopted child deal with issues that may come up in the future, such as the child having confusing feelings about his or her birth parents, or the child’s feelings about their personal racial, cultural and ethnic background.
 And the home study provider will give the adoptive parents valuable resources to assist them in being excellent parents to their adopted child or children.

 Most adoptions require both a pre-placement report and a post placement report.
 The post-placement report is an evaluation of the situation once the child is already placed.
-However, RCW 26.33.220 states that when an adoptive parent is married to the birth parent, a pre-placement report is not required.
+However, RCW 26.33.220 provides that a pre-placement report is not required for a stepparent adoption.
+In those cases only a post placement report is required. states that when an adoptive parent is married to the birth parent, a pre-placement report is not required.
 Therefore, a home study will not be required.

-Washington law does not require that a couple be married to adopt a child together, or for one member of a couple to adopt the other’s child.
-However, if you are not legally married to your partner and seek to adopt his or her child, both a pre-placement report and a post placement report will be required.
+Although Washington law does not require that a couple be married to adopt a child together, or for one member of a the couple to adopt the other’s child., However, if you are not legally married to your partner and seek to adopt his or her child, both a pre-placement report and a post placement report will be required.